 Sculptor Edmonia Lewis (July 4, 1844 – September 17, 1907) was a trailblazer and civil rights icon of a different sort.
 Lewis was born in Greenbush, New York outside of Albany to a Haitian father and Chippewa mother, both of whom died when she was a child.
 Lewis lived with the Chippewa tribe until she was 14, when her brother helped send her to Oberlin College in Ohio.
 Following her time at Oberlin, she studied sculpture in Boston with Edward Augustus Brackett.
 She worked for most of her career in Rome, Italy, eventually becoming the first African-American and Native American sculptor to achieve national or international prominence.
 She began to gain widespread notice and acclaim in the United States during the Civil War; by the end of the 19th century, she remained the only Black woman artist who had participated in and been recognized to any extent by the American artistic mainstream

-When Lewis began her career as a sculptor, John Brown’s statuee as American folk hero and icon of the abolitionist movement made him the subject of many works of art.
+When Lewis began her career as a sculptor, John Brown’s statue as American folk hero and icon of the abolitionist movement made him the subject of many works of art.
 Lewis began sculpting making commemorative medallions to honor John Brown.

 In 1866, Lewis traveled to Europe, visiting London, Paris, and Florence before deciding to settle in Rome.
 After moving to Rome, Lewis created her most well-known work, The Death of Cleopatra, which was shown at the 1876 Centennial Exhibition in Philadelphia.
 Lewis depicted Cleopatra in striking detail, her lifeless body splayed across the throne.
 In this work, Lewis renders Cleopatra’s final act as one of defiance in defining how she will be remembered in history.